Of No Use: Ars Gratia Artis

 Hi.
 I hope you’re holding up okay.
 The world is in a bit of a state right now, and I don’t mean that in the vague hand-wavy way.
-I started this blog around three years ago—wait we’re in March, let me check exactly when I published my first post.
+I started this blog around three years ago———wait we’re in March, let me check exactly when I published my first post.
 Brb.

-Ugh, too late to do an anniversary wow-I’m-so-grateful-for-this type of essay.
-BUT I am getting a beer to celebrate as I write this.
+OHMIGOSH, yesterday was the 3 year anniversary of this blog.
+4th March 2023.
+Ugh, it’s too late to do an anniversary wow-I’m-so-grateful-for-this type of essay.
+But I AM getting a beer to celebrate.

-Okay back to the state of the world, since I started this blog, the world has changed tremendously.
-Wars have broken out, and a few have somewhat ended.
+Since I started this blog, the world has changed tremendously.
+Wars have broken out, and some of them have ended.
 AI wasn’t a mainstream thing, and now it is.
-I didn’t have a full-time job then, and now I have many, many.
+I didn’t have a full-time job then, and now I have many, many (yay).
 My hair wasn’t greying then, and now it is.
-I was finding my footing as a new mum then, and now I honestly feel like I’m thriving in this role.
-I used to cook great food back then, and now I barely bother.
-Back then, I wrote an entire blog post whining about how I wanted to exercise but for some reason couldn’t bring myself to, and now, I’ve been consistent with fitness for a year and have fallen in love with a new sport in the process.
+I was finding my footing as a new mum then, and now I really feel like I’m thriving in this role.
+Back then, I wrote an entire blog post whining about how I wanted to exercise but for some reason couldn’t bring myself to.
+Now, I’ve been consistent with fitness for a year and have fallen in love with a new sport in the process.
 My house is a mess as I write this, and I don’t care.
+Progress progress.

 Enough rambling, let’s get into this essay.